BOOKSFASHIONHOME DECOR

 The main argument against taking your dog to a national park?
 Wildlife.
 The question of a dog’s relationship to wild animals cut both ways.
 On the one hand, dogs can kill, seriously injure, or bring disease to sensitive local animal populations.
 The mere smell of a dog, a predator, can seriously disrupt local ecosystems.
 On the other hand, many national parks are home to large, dangerous animals such as moose, bison, and grizzly bears.
 Your dog (or its scent) could easily antagonize the wild animals, placing you and your family in danger.

 Traveling to these parks with a dog can be a logistical nightmare, depending on where you live.
-Even if you can get there easily, many of these parks go by the guideline that dogs are only allowed in places a car can go - roads, front country campgrounds, parking lots, and front country picnic areas.
+Even if you can get there easily, many of these parks only allow dogs in places a car can go: roads, front country campgrounds, parking lots, and front country picnic areas.
 If you leave a dog unattended at a campsite or picnic area or in a car, you’re opening yourself up to potential fines or legal action.
 Don’t waste precious time and energy working to get your dog to the park only to leave it unattended.